Rodhiyat/Ecommerce-data-pipeline/Readme.md

 - Access the Airflow UI at http://localhost:8080 or via CLI.
 Login on the UI with the username and password configured in the docker-compose file.
 - Trigger the DAG in Airflow UI manually.
 This loads all the necessary files in bigquery.
 ## Step 5: Transforming and Modeling Data with dbt
+- Set Up dbt Project:
+Initialize a new dbt project
+- Configure your profiles.yml file to connect to BigQuery using the provided credentials.
+- Define the models to transform the raw data
+- Configure the schema for your models
+- run dbt models